Skip to content

 Which inputs matter most

 You enter Current Property Value, Annual Growth Rate, and Years.
-The rate and the time horizon usually dominate — compounding means a small change in either reshapes the final figure more than a similar shift in contribution size.
+The rate and the time horizon usually dominate — compounding means a small change in either reshapes the final figure more than a similar shift in the starting property value.
 Test this by doubling one input at a time.

 What's happening under the hood